arthurvoloshyn/blog/README.md

 ```

 To remove feature from the code base you can use script from `./scripts/refactoring/removeFeature.ts`
-Use the command `npm run remove-feature feature-name on/off` to run the script
+Use the command `npm run remove:feature feature-name on/off` to run the script

 ---